scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/replace-dead-node.rst

     - **seeds** - Set the seed nodes

-    - **auto_bootstrap** - By default, this parameter is set to true, it allows new nodes to migrate data to themselves automatically

     - **endpoint_snitch** - Set the selected snitch

     - **rpc_address** - Address for client connection (Thrift, CQL)